soIu/pyrex/README.md

 ```

 # Using for RapydScript or even on pure JS/TS (without JSX)
-There's a RapydScript version that our team use to develop React Native apps (React Native doesn't yet support WebAssembly).
+There's a RapydScript version that our team use to develop React Native apps.
 It uses a babel [plugin](https://github.com/rafi16jan/babel-plugin-rapydscript) to load RapydScript code in a project that use babel as the loader.

 ```python
 React = require('react')